Pack hunter: Implications on sociality

 When resources are distributed in a way that supports group living, populations may develop social groups.
-Cooperative hunting is often a major feature of these groups, and it has been theorized that it is a primary basis for the evolution of sociality in the order Carnivora.
+Cooperative hunting is often a major feature of these groups, and it is one of the primary bases for the evolution of sociality in the order Carnivora.
 While alternate theories have concluded that cooperative hunting may not be as important a factor in sociality as territory-sharing and mutual protection of offspring, they still agree that it plays an important role in developing social groups.
 For example, as a result of cooperative hunting, aplomado falcons defend the nest together and share the food with offspring after the hunt.
 Cooperative hunting has thus proven to hold certain social groups together since it can be disadvantageous to hunt alone in particular situations.
 Future research may quantify the contribution of cooperative hunting to the evolution of sociality, as it is currently difficult to ascertain how much cooperative hunting is a cause or a consequence of social behavior.